michaelwoodson/jekyll-now/about.md

 ### More Information

-Experienced programmer with a Bachelor's in Computer Science and Minor in Mathematics.
-Interested in transitioning back into the academic world.
+Experienced programmer with a Bachelor's in Computer Science and Minor in Mathematics; interested in transitioning back into the academic world.